Welcome! This hub is dedicated to my observances related to video games.

 I am certain that there will be titles that come along that will blow me away, jaded as I may be from a lifetime of gaming.
 On the one hand, I do hope this is rare as not to dilute my assessments in whole.
 On the other… I’d really love to be swamped with such titles.

 A simple 10, all things considered, is something that I feel that my time was well spent on.
 I know that people have wildly varying tastes.
-If I give something a 10, it comes with my personal recommendation.
+These titles are compelling enough that I will buy them for friends if they have the interest and I have the currency.

-e.g. – Saints Row series, namely The Third, IV, and Gat Out of Hell.
+Saints Row series namely The Third, IV, and Gat Out of Hell.

 Good to Excellent

 I like to think that I will wind up ranking most of what I play here.
-In most cases I can see the effort that goes into a work, and as long as the end result is palatable I am willing to overlook flaws for the sake of the whole.
+I can see the effort that goes into a work.
+As long as the result is palatable I am willing to overlook flaws for the sake of the whole.

 Not “Bad” but “Interesting”

-Some people appreciate B Movies.
-Others, a pulpy narrative.
+Some people appreciate B Movies and pulpy narratives.
 I can appreciate games that, while not perhaps what many would look for, have resounding redeeming merit.
-These are often games that would likely come from smaller or first time creators.
-Admittedly, it is inside the realm of what I think I could produce on my first showing.
-I will be honest and give credit where it is earned.
+These are often games that would likely come from smaller companies, first-time creators, or maybe experimental in one way or another.

 I am not prone to out and out dislike.
 I try to keep in mind the effort that went into games.
 As I hold game making as a collective art form, I understand that I just do not “get” every piece produced.
 I will voice my opinions.
-But as with all things I will list the merits that I see.
-Converse to the other side of the scale, I look at the whole but cannot overlook the flaws.
+But as with all things, I will list the merits that I see.
+Converse to the other side of the scale, my 9~7 range, I see the whole but cannot overlook the flaws.

 Titles that, having played them, cause me to lament at my lost time.
 That, when asked if it was a good game and if it was worth playing that my response was “Just… No.” Again, a mirror to the other side.
 I hope there are few of these as not to dilute my assessments.
 Moreover, I pray they are rare because I have precious little time as it is.

 PC Replay – Years ago I was gearing up and trimming fat to travel abroad.
 In this, I decided to compile all my gaming into a computer rather than having a separate console.
 Those plans have changed (though I still aspire to them), and so has the computer I have used.
-Finally being able to run all the games that I bought to replace what my console held is going to let me review some games publically for the first time, and revisit others that I had originally written.
-As the lions’ share of these are 360 era games, or have sequels in the modern one, spoilers will likely abound in these.
-I’ll likely include this as a tag.
+Finally being able to run all the games that I bought to replace what my console held is going to let me review some games publicly for the first time, and revisit others that I had originally written.
+As the lions’ share of these are 360 era games or have sequels in the modern one, spoilers will likely abound.
+I’ll include a tag as a warning.

 On the replay list…